 Guests and visitors are always welcome at our meetings.
 Our typical attendance at monthly meetings is between 50 and 60 people.
 We meet on the second Saturday of every month, including the summer months.
 The meetings usually start at 1:30 p.m. and rotate to a different location nearly every month.
 Please check out our meeting manners prior to attending.

-At our January meeting we invite a "guest pruner" to to teach us techniques and tips- then we all go out to our orchard to hone our skills!
+We invite a "guest pruner" to teach us techniques and tips- then we all go out to our orchard to hone our skills!
 The Central Coast Chapter has a small "Community Orchard" at Cal Poly with a wide variety of "low-chill" fruit trees donated by Dave Wilson Nursery and Burchell Nursery.
 Our orchard is an instructional resource for the Chapter and community.
 We prune the orchard in the winter, and enjoy the fruit all summer and fall.

 The Central Coast Chapter has been conducting a "Scholarship Program" for many years.
 Income from the sale of rootstock, pheromone loops, birdnet and various plant sales helps to fund the program.
 A small committee of volunteers works with Dr. Lauren Garner, Fruit Science Professor at Cal Poly.
 She shares the scholarship information and encourages qualified Fruit Science students to apply.
 The committee then evaluates and scores the applications and recommends those to be granted a scholarship.

-In 2016, the chapter had the resources to award four scholarships of $1000 each!!
+Four scholarships were awarded of $1000 each!
 The recipients for 2016 were: Julie Dunbar, Shun Toida, Kathleen Warde, and Rachel Wehrman.